manepratham120/Loan-prediction-web-app/README.md

 - This project was built using **Streamlit**, an open-source Python framework for creating web apps for machine learning and data science.

-Feel free to raise issues or contribute to the project by submitting a pull request!